Sindhu-472005/Exploring-Digital-Technology---Unit-2/README.md

 # Unit 2 - Introduction to Linux
 A collection of my notes.

-A open source, unix like operating system kernel.
+Linux is open source, unix like operating system kernel.

-Stucture of linux - Divided into 5 main layers
+**Stucture of linux - Divided into 5 main layers**

 1. User